AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 VDP Buffered Commands API
 =========================

 The VDP Buffered Commands API is a low-level API that allows for the creation of buffers on the VDP.
-These buffers can be used for sequences of commands for later execution, storing data, capturing output from the VDP, as well as storing bitmaps and sound samples.
+These buffers can be used for sequences of commands for later execution, storing data, capturing output from the VDP, as well as storing bitmaps, sound samples and fonts.

 Through the use of the APIs, it is possible to both send commands to the VDP in a "packetised" form, as well as to have "functions" or "stored procedures" that can be saved on the VDP and executed later.